TL;DR

 | Total Lifetime Burden | £3,575 | The cumulative financial impact of a single at-fault incident over a five-year period. |

-This staggering figure underscores a critical point: the cheapest insurance policy is rarely the best.
+This staggering figure underscores a critical point: the lower-cost insurance policy is rarely the best.
 A policy that seems like a bargain can leave you exposed to thousands of pounds in costs if it lacks the right protection.

 In the United Kingdom, motor insurance isn't optional; it's a legal requirement under the Road Traffic Act 1988.
 Driving a vehicle on a road or in a public place without at least a basic level of cover is a serious offence, potentially leading to unlimited fines, penalty points, and even disqualification.